athomasq/athomasq.github.io/essays/investing-in-public.md

 *image*

-Next year I might try to score *all* the companies in my funnel, not just those that made it to the final stage, but I'm not sure that's the most productive use of my time, especially if I 2x or 3x my dealflow as planned.
+Next year I might try to score *all* the companies in my funnel, not just those that made it to the final stage, but I'm not sure that's the most productive use of my time, especially if I increase my dealflow as planned.

 <br/>